top of page

 State of the Science Workshops

-The State of the Science Workshop is a biennial event that brings together stakeholders for environmental and wildlife research and offshore wind energy development along the U.S. Atlantic coast and beyond.
+The State of the Science Workshop is a biennial event that brings together stakeholders for environmental and wildlife research and offshore energy development along the U.S. Atlantic coast and beyond.

 About the Workshop